 An eSIM works just like an app: you buy it, you download it, and BOOM!
 You’re connected.
 It’s just that easy.

 Is your phone eSIM ready?
 Read about how e-Sims work or click below to see one of the top eSIM providers on the market and ditch the plastic.Buy an eSIM!

-Mountainside offers a more peaceful place to stay and closer access to Chiang Mai’s beautiful countryside and natural attractions all within easy reach of the city centre.
+Mountainside offers more peace and closer access to Chiang Mai’s beautiful countryside and natural attractions.

 The Mountainside area includes several neighbourhoods between the city and the mountains, such as Siwari Village, Iceland View Place, Su Thep, and Chang Phueak.
 The calm atmosphere makes Mountainside a top choice for many families, and there are plenty of places for kids to run, play, and have fun in the great outdoors.

-While you won’t find as many dining options as you would in, for example, the Old City, there are still enough choices to keep everyone happy.
+While you won’t find as many dining options as you would in the Old City, there are still enough choices to keep everyone happy.